 PUTTING DAIRY FAT THROUGH ITS PACES

-To discuss whether Americans should stick with low-fat dairy or switch to full-fat, I called Mario Kratz, PhD, a nutrition scientist and associate member at Fred Hutchinson Cancer Research Center in Seattle.
-He told me, “For decades now, people have judged the health effects of dairy fat mostly on its high saturated fat and cholesterol content, assuming that dairy fat is simply an unnecessary source of calories and fats that elevate LDL ‘bad’ cholesterol.
+To discuss whether Americans should stick with low-fat dairy or switch to full-fat, we spoke with Mario Kratz, PhD, a nutrition scientist and associate member at Fred Hutchinson Cancer Research Center in Seattle.
+He said, “For decades now, people have judged the health effects of dairy fat mostly on its high saturated fat and cholesterol content, assuming that dairy fat is simply an unnecessary source of calories and fats that elevate LDL ‘bad’ cholesterol.
 However, they’ve been neglecting all the other fatty acids in there, some of which may be quite beneficial.
 We were overdue to look at the data and see whether dairy fat consumption is indeed associated with health risks, as has been assumed all these years—or whether it is not.”

 To that end, he and his colleagues carefully evaluated numerous studies on dairy fat and its effects on three important factors—obesity, metabolic health and cardiovascular disease.
 Here’s what they found regarding…

 Dairy Fat and Obesity.
 Of the 16 studies that Dr. Kratz’s team reviewed on this topic, 11 showed that people who ate more dairy fat or more high-fat dairy foods tended to be leaner and/or to gain less weight over time than people who ate less dairy fat.
 In studies that directly compared high-fat dairy to low-fat dairy, high-fat dairy was associated with better weight outcomes.
 None of the studies found a link between high-fat dairy and higher weight, nor between low-fat dairy and reduced risk for obesity.